digital-asset/daml/docs/source/tools/sandbox.rst

 - create an initially empty Postgres database that the Sandbox application can access
 - have a database user for Sandbox that has authority to execute DDL operations

-  This is because the Sandbox manages its own database schema, applying migrations if necessary when upgrading versions.
+  This is because Sandbox manages its own database schema, applying migrations if necessary when upgrading versions.

-To start Sandbox using persistence, pass an ``--jdbcurl <value>`` option, where `<value>` is a valid jdbc url containing the username, password and database name to connect to.
+To start Sandbox using persistence, pass an ``--jdbcurl <value>`` option, where ``<value>`` is a valid jdbc url containing the username, password and database name to connect to.

 Here is an example for such a url: ``jdbc:postgresql://localhost/test?user=fred&password=secret``